Contains the active ingredient terbinafine hydrochloride

 The above are serious side effects that need medical attention.
 Serious side effects are rare.

-Do not store terbinafine or any other medicine in the bathroom or near a sink.
+Do not store your medicine or any other medicine, in the bathroom or near a sink.
 Do not leave it on a window sill or in the

 car.
 Heat and dampness can destroy some medicines.

 Keep this medicine where children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.